naaszja/pod3-giphy-saga-project/README.md

 1. Allow favorites to be removed/unfavorited
 2. Implement the pagination feature of the Giphy search results
-3. Add another view that allows a user to add or edit categories
+3. Add another view that allows a user to manage (create, edit, delete) categories